-During South Bend's sesquicentennial, I had the opportunity to do an installation at the South Bend Museum of Art.
-I decided this was the perfect opportunity to claim Robert Indiana for South Bend.
-Robert Indiana (note: legally Robert Clark) is famously from Indiana.
+During South Bend's sesquicentennial, we had the opportunity to do an installation at the South Bend Museum of Art.
+This was the perfect opportunity to claim Robert Indiana for South Bend.

-There is a lithograph that he designed for the inauguration of the South Bend Art Center in 1976 (still available for purchase at the museum for a modest price, if you know who to ask).
-From there, my research uncovered that his step-grandmother had been murdered there in the thirties.
+There is a lithograph that he designed for the inauguration of the South Bend Art Center in 1976.
+From there, our research uncovered that his step-grandmother had been murdered there in the thirties.
 He had a couple of exhibits there as well.

-Additional research got me interested in his history of making rubbings.
+Additional research got us interested in his history of making rubbings.

 This led to a first project reworking Indiana's lithograph.
 What were numbers of highways became known dates related to South Bend.
-I also corrected the blue arrow that represents the St. Joseph river - the river flows north, but he wouldn't have know that!
-I made a rubbing table of this edited image, inviting guests to pull a piece of newsprint (from the South Bend Tribune of course) out of a drawer, make a rubbing of the relief image, and take a print home.
+We also corrected the blue arrow that represents the St. Joseph river - the river flows north, but he wouldn't have know that!
+We made a rubbing table of this edited image, inviting guests to pull a piece of newsprint (sourced from the South Bend Tribune) out of a drawer, make a rubbing of the relief image, and take a print home.
 The table is built from wood from a single home that was torn down as part of a city-wide initiative by Mayor Pete.

 Lastly, the signage in the exhibition informed guests that an accompanying booklet was available for sale for 5₵ in the museum gift shop.
 The booklet compares the reworked lithograph with the original.